Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.14365/5451

 dc.subjectTherapyen_US

-dc.titleObjective Response Rate is a Surrogate Marker for Long-Term Overall Survival in Metastatic Urothelial Carcinoma Patients Treated With Immune Checkpoint Inhibitorsen_US
+dc.titleObjective Response Rate Is a Surrogate Marker for Long-Term Overall Survival in Metastatic Urothelial Carcinoma Patients Treated With Immune Checkpoint Inhibitorsen_US

 dc.typeArticleen_US